 Filling the gap in digital infrastructures might not be enough to put Italy in line with countries that are more mature in taking advantage from new information and communication technologies (ICTs).
 The real restraint for the country’s ability to develop and exploit its digital ecosystem is the political and regulatory environment, unable to keep up with the opportunities offered by new technologies.

 Standards are a vital component of communication.
 In 1984, while working for CSELT, the research center of what is today Telecom Italia, I submitted RACE IVICO (Integrated Video Codec), a project aimed at developing a European microelectronic technology for digital video in partnership with representatives of most relevant European industries.
+The project was approved but two years later was terminated because of the jarring differences with the European audio-visual policy of that time (digital audio-video planned to play a role in the first decade of the 21st century),

 Nowadays, over two-thirds of European workers in manufacturing are employed in small and medium-sized enterprises (SMEs).
 This is a considerable percentage that UE must consider in its decision concerning funding for Research and Development.
 One of the most significant aim of SMEs is to offer a valid answer to changing production needs that are developing more and more quickly in our contemporary society, and robotics represents in this sense one of the major challenges.

 In a world of 1s and 0s... are you a zero, or The One?
 Every year, as reported by the European Commissioner for Digital Agenda Neelie Kroes, 200 million of Europeans buy things online.
 Furthermore, the web economy generates a fifth of the growth in the European Union.
 Therefore, it is now important to apply the fundamental rights online as well as offline.
+Presently, the European Commission is seeking to develop